Overland Group Travel 101: What to Expect!

-Some parts of our trips will be exploratory – so considerable flexibility is built into all of our itineraries.
+Flexibility: Some parts of our trips will be exploratory so some flexibility is built into all of our itineraries.
 Years of travelling has taught us that it’s the little and often unexpected things that can make a trip special – so where possible we take advantage of this flexibility to adapt the itineraries to fit in with local circumstances, for example to visit a local carnival or to have dinner at a local chiefs house.

-Our trips visit some remote areas where infrastructure is very basic – or in some cases non-existent.
+Infrastructure: Our trips visit some remote areas where infrastructure is very basic – or in some cases non-existent.
 Overlanding with us in West Africa requires an understanding that standards will simply not be as they are in your home country (or in a number of other parts of the world where you’ve probably travelled).
 Our trips are not designed to shield you from the realities of life in the countries we visit; in many of the places that we operate in, what we recognise as the tourism ‘industry’ and the amenities it brings simply do not exist.

-Standards of accommodation can be somewhat sketchy!
-Campsites with ‘decent’ facilities are limited for some parts of all of our trips, and any hotels we use will be of a basic standard- so do not expect 5 Star!
+Accommodation: Standards can be somewhat sketchy at times!
+Campsites with ‘decent’ facilities are limited for some parts of all of our trips, and any hotels we use will be of a basic standard- so do not expect five star standards!
 We’ll be bush camping some of the time, where there will be no facilities at all, so you’ll have to be prepared to camp for a few days without a shower or running water.
 That said, we will often stop by a river when we can to wash away the dirt.
 That is the magic of an overland adventure – camping in the middle of nowhere under the stars with a fantastic view of the surrounding area – it sure beats being in a campsite or hotel with dozens of other people around!